 About Rakhee Jasani:

-Movement for Modern Life’s Wordsmith Maven, Rakhee is also a Yoga Teacher, creative writer and arts consultant.
+Rakhee is a Yoga and Qigong teacher, creative writer and arts consultant.
 Rakhee classes offer breath-led yoga infused with restorative calm.
 Rakhee combines vinyasa and restorative yoga, qigong and meditation practices and draws inspiration from nature, culture, philosophy, myth.
 She has trained with MFML’s Adam Hocke and Mimi Kuo-Deemer.